andrew-codechimp/HA-Plant-Monitor-Plus/README.md

 A sensor that mirrors the current moisture value but adding attributes for configuration and state for the device, intended for easy use within dashboards.

 ### Last watered
-A sensor indicating the last time the plant was watered, updated by either automatic detection if an increase threshold is set, manual button press or the set plant watered action.
+A sensor indicating the last time the plant was watered, updated by either automatic detection (if an increase threshold is set), a manual button press, or the set plant watered action.

 ## Actions

 ### Get plant summary

-Get details of all plants and what requires attention which you can call at convenient times to send notifications etc.
+Get details of all plants and what requires attention, which you can call at convenient times to send notifications, etc.

 ### Set plant watered

-Provides a way to set a plant as having been watered, either now or a manually specified date.
+Provides a way to set a plant as having been watered, either now or at a specific date.

 _Please :star: this repo if you find it useful_